slaveofcode/tada-review/PITCHME.md

 - Code Refactor
 - Thinking about the best practice & coding standard

+# WHAT I LEARN IN TADA
+- Ownership of the feature
+- Don't fear to learn a new thing
+- Give what user need instead of cool feature
+- Work life balance
+- Efficiency
+- Leadership

 ---
 ## PROJECTS INVOLVED
 1. LAZADA EGift Integration (Bridge)